php-dev-br/laravel-doc-pt-br/broadcasting.md

 > The Laravel Echo `reverb` broadcaster requires laravel-echo v1.16.0+.

 <a name="client-pusher-channels"></a>

 ### Pusher Channels

 [Laravel Echo](https://github.com/laravel/echo) is a JavaScript library that makes it painless to subscribe to channels and listen for events broadcast by your server-side broadcasting driver.
-Echo also leverages the `pusher-js` NPM package to implement the Pusher protocol for WebSocket subscriptions, channels, and messages.
+You may install Echo via the NPM package manager.
+In this example, we will also install the `pusher-js` package since we will be using the Pusher Channels broadcaster:

-The `install:broadcasting` Artisan command automatically installs the `laravel-echo` and `pusher-js` packages for you; however, you may also install these packages manually via NPM:

 ```shell
 npm install --save-dev laravel-echo pusher-js
 ```

 Once Echo is installed, you are ready to create a fresh Echo instance in your application's JavaScript.
-The `install:broadcasting` command creates an Echo configuration file at `resources/js/echo.js`; however, the default configuration in this file is intended for Laravel Reverb.
-You may copy the configuration below to transition your configuration to Pusher:
+A great place to do this is at the bottom of the `resources/js/bootstrap.js` file that is included with the Laravel framework.
+By default, an example Echo configuration is already included in this file - you simply need to uncomment it:

 ```js
 import Echo from 'laravel-echo';
 import Pusher from 'pusher-js';

 window.Pusher = Pusher;

 window.Echo = new Echo({